 - An effort is made to purchase recycled products across the supply line.

 - Planted pines removed in the construction of Village IV were recycled and used for mulch.

-- Hybrid vehicles are being introduced into the College fleets.
+- Hybrid vehicles are being introduced into the University fleets.

 - The Marlin Express and the Marlin Transit Authority provide transportation for students, reducing the need for multiple vehicles to travel to the same location.

 - The Marlin Wheels program allows for environmentally-friendly travel on campus.

 - The Physical Plant provides hazardous waste removal through authorized handlers.